daormar/debasher/rtdocs/source/getstart.rst

 DeBasher adopts an object-oriented programming (OOP) approach, where each function implements a specific method.
-Function names have two parts, first, the name of the program or function, and second, a suffix identifying the method.
+Function names have two parts, first, the name of the program or module, and second, a suffix identifying the method.
 For instance, the function ``hello_world_define_opts`` implement the method ``define_opts`` for the ``hello_world`` process.

-In the "Hello World!" example shown above, we have a module stored in the ``debasher_hello_world.sh``, which defines a program called ``debasher_hello_world``.
-Such program executes the process ``hello_world``.
+In the "Hello World!" example shown above, we have a module named ``debasher_hello_world`` that is stored in the ``debasher_hello_world.sh`` file.
+The module internally defines a program that executes the process ``hello_world``.
 Below we describe the functions involved:

 * ``hello_world_explain_cmdline_opts``: this function implements the
   ``explain_cmdline_opts`` method for ``hello_world``.
 Such method